 - Creamy Spinach Rice

 - 10 cloves garlic (peeled)

 - 1 tsp paprika

-- Brown the meat in a medium sized saucepan.
-Pour 41/2 cups of water over the met and simmer for 1 hour.
+- Brown the meat in a medium-sized saucepan.
+Pour 4 1/2 cups of water over the meat and simmer for 1 hour.

-- Add the reserved 4 cups of liquid and bring to a boil.
-Reduce heat immediately.
+- Then, reduce heat.
 Cover with lid and simmer on low for 30 min.
-DO NOT OPEN LID.
-When 30 minutes has passed turn off and let sit 15 min not opening the lid to allow the rice to steam.
+DO NOT OPEN THE LID.
+When 30 minutes have passed turn off and let sit 15 min not opening the lid to allow the rice to steam.